How To Curate Your Photo Content Into A Wonderful Story

 Seeing all the photos you’ve taken for your story the task of choosing your best photos may seem daunting.
 This is where you need a content culling strategy.

-Making your way through hundreds or possibly thousands of photos is time consuming.
+Making your way through hundreds or possibly thousands of photos is time-consuming.
 Even if your project is smaller and you don’t have that many pictures, the process can take time.
 Give yourself the space to make good choices.

-Don’t rush through looking for what appear to be your best photos.
+Don’t rush through looking for what appears to be your best photos.
 Instead, begin by comparing similar photos and picking the best from that selection.
 I’ll often highlight four to six photos and bring only these pictures up on my monitor.
 This is a feature found in many photo management software applications.
-In Lightroom it’s done by selecting a group of photos and pressing ‘N’ on your keyboard.
+In Lightroom, it’s done by selecting a group of photos and pressing ‘N’ on your keyboard.

 Once you have a smaller group of similar photos on your screen you can make comparisons between them.
-Look for obvious flaws in focus, exposure and composition.
+Look for obvious flaws in focus, exposure, and composition.
 Discard any that are out of focus.
 Study differences in composition between the pictures and select the one you like the most.
 Now hide the rest from view.

 Repeat this process, selecting small batches of similar photos and comparing them.
 Choose the best and hide the rest.
 At this stage do not delete the images you discard.
 Hide them so they are not seen and are separated from your keepers.
-In Lightroom I use the flag system to achieve this.
+In Lightroom, I use the flag system to achieve this.

 I won’t go into detail about how to manage this process.
 I have a practical course teaching my digital workflow.
 Please consider enrolling in this online course – Lightroom Digital Workflow.